CEGRcode/GenoPipe/paper/README.md

 |--CENPK-chipseq
 ```

+These scripts were built to run on a linux server with a PBS job scheduler set up and some of the dependencies installed using some environmental modules and a conda environment for remaining dependencies.
+You may need to modify these scripts to account for different server setup and configurations.

+See the [GenoPipe documentation](https://pughlab.mbg.cornell.edu/GenoPipe-docs/) for a list of dependencies needed to run these publication-associated scripts.
+In addition to these dependencies, you will also need to instal [seqtk](https://github.com/lh3/seqtk).

 ## setup.sh
-runs the scripts to download and format the yeast and human genomes and other reference files for aligning the data
+Runs the scripts to download and format the yeast and human genomes and other reference files for aligning the data
-also indexes the genomes for BWA
+also indexes the genomes for BWA.
+This must be run before all other scripts to reproduce the publication figures.

 ## scripts
-contains the general scripts for setting up the simulations like downloading and parsing the reference genomes
+Contains the general scripts for setting up the simulations like downloading and parsing the reference genomes
-also contains the general scripts that several of the higher directory scripts call
+also contains the general scripts that several of the higher directory scripts call.

 ## input
-where setup.sh puts the reference genome and the aligner indexes
+Where `setup.sh` puts the reference genome and the aligner indexes.
+Also where other reference FASTA files are stored
-also where other reference FASTA files are stored (i.e. R500.fa, 3xFLAG.fa, and the HIV genome sequence)
+(i.e. R500.fa, 3xFLAG.fa, and the HIV genome sequence).

 ## db
-where the input database directories are built by setup.sh with variation as appropriate for GenoPipe module, species, and epitope set
+Where the input database directories are built by `setup.sh` with variation as appropriate for GenoPipe module, species, and epitope set.

 ## SyntheticEpitope
-contains the scripts and houses the results of simulations testing EpitopeID
+Contains the scripts and the results of simulations testing EpitopeID.
+This also includes the mixed contamination simulation tests.

 ## SyntheticStrain
-contains the scripts and houses the results of simulations testing StrainID
+Contains the scripts and the results of simulations testing StrainID.

 ## SyntheticDeletion
-contains the scripts and houses the results of simulations testing DeletionID
+Contains the scripts and the results of simulations testing DeletionID.

 ## ENCODEdata-eGFP
-contains the scripts and information for downloading ENCODE eGFP data to test EpitopeID
+Contains the scripts and information for downloading ENCODE eGFP data to test EpitopeID.

 ## ENCODEdata-CellLines
-contains the scripts and information for downloading ENCODE transcription factor ChIP-seq data to test StrainID
+Contains the scripts and information for downloading ENCODE transcription factor ChIP-seq data to test StrainID.

 ## HIV_samples
-contains the scripts and information for downloading, processing, and running EpitopeID on the Bosque et al, 2017 dataset for localizing HIV genome insertions
+Contains the scripts and information for downloading, processing, and running EpitopeID on the Bosque et al, 2017 dataset for localizing HIV genome insertions.

 ## YKOC-wgs
-contains the scripts and information for downloading, processing, and running DeletionID on the Puddu et al, 2019 dataset for identifying deletions
+Contains the scripts and information for downloading, processing, and running DeletionID on the Puddu et al, 2019 dataset for identifying deletions.

 ## BY4742-chipseq
-contains the scripts and information for downloading, processing, and running StrainID on the BAM files
+Contains the scripts and information for downloading, processing, and running StrainID on the BAM files.

 ## CENPK-chipseq
-contains the scripts and information for downloading, processing, and running StrainID on the BAM files
+cContains the scripts and information for downloading, processing, and running StrainID on the BAM files.